-Western Sicily, Palermo and the Aeolian Islands
+Western Sicily, Palermo & the Aeolian Islands

 Lack of large scale modern development and a mild climate has maintained what can only be described as one of Europe’s most staggering cultural legacies but which remarkably is still largely off the tourist map.
 This astonishing blend, probably unmatched anywhere is truly fascinating, with every day of the tour revealing more wonders.
 In architectural style, the towns and villages are revelations.
 From the almost souk-like markets to church spires displaying distinct signs of classic Moorish arches and calligraphy, the variety of influences are written in the very fabric of the buildings, some featuring Norman gold leaf mosaics yet carrying unmistakeably Byzantine inscriptions.
-Amazingly preserved classical Greco-Roman architectural styles and flamboyant baroque churches are all to be discovered in this plethora of historic monuments.
-Equally sumptuous mixes of culinary traditions abound, from classic Mediterranean staples like grilled fish, to cous-cous betraying Sicily’s proximity to Europe’s southernmost edge.
+Amazingly preserved classical Greco-Roman architectural styles and lamboyant baroque churches are all to be discovered in this plethora of historic monuments.
+Equally sumptuous mixes of culinary traditions abound, from classic Mediterranean staples like grilled fish, to cous-cous etraying Sicily’s proximity to Europe’s southernmost edge.

 - Visit Marsala renowned for its outstanding dessert wine, touring a winery with tastings

-- Escorted by our experienced tour manager
+- Services of our experienced tour manager

 Holiday Provided By